US Navy Custom Merchandise

 Fear the Goat

-Fear the Goat is a non-profit organization dedicated to promoting responsible pet ownership, educating the community on animal behavior and improving public safety.
+is a non-profit organization dedicated to promoting responsible pet ownership, educating the community on animal behavior and improving public safety.
 Their mission is to promote responsible pet ownership, educate the community on animal behavior and improve public safety.
 They offer free training courses for all owners of dogs, cats or farm animals, as well as personal consultations with trainers and veterinarians.
 Fear the Goat collaborates with other organizations that share their goal of improving public safety.
 Fear The Goat was founded in 2014 by Josephine Maintainer in response to her daughter's death who was killed by an out of control goat she had just purchased from a feed store for her 4-H club project.
 Her daughter's death has reaffirmed Maintainer's commitment to promoting responsible pet owner ship through education and collaboration.

 The sea is ours Navy